 Business travel and entry requirements

-See the latest information on travel entry requirements for Italy.
+See the latest information on all travel to Europe.

 - supporting documentation

 Find out if you need to pay National Insurance in the UK or social security contributions in Italy.